armstrong-dev/data-management/README.md

 Use a UUID generator, e.g. https://www.uuidgenerator.net/, to generate a 32-digit string (remove '-').
 Add necessary extension.

 ## `json` format
 See a general description of the `json` format at https://www.json.org/.

-In the ARMSTRONG database a `json` file is as a metafile for a database object.
-It should have the same name as the object (see Naming convention) and extensjio `.json`.
+In the ARMSTRONG database a `json` file is a metafile for a database object.
+It should have the same name as the object (see Naming convention) and extension `.json`.